Tama1978/hamlog/README.md

 # Hello!
-Welcome to HamLog
+Welcome to CommTrack

-HamLog is a free open-source tool for logging your Ham Radio Contacts!
+ComTrack (Formerly HamLog) is a free open-source tool for logging your Ham Radio Contacts!

-With HamLog you can log your HAM Radio Contacts, View them, Edit them, and Export them.
+With COmmTrack you can log your HAM Radio Contacts, View them, Edit them, and Export them.
 Got a bug to report or a feature to request?
 Join our Discord Server linked down below!

 Current Release: **v1.0.0**